 And what is a good celebration without fabulous food?
 The home cooked meal that is lovingly prepared, and promises you a day of culinary bliss as it seductively wafts out of the oven all morning, Oh, the thoughts were just about enough to put me on a plane into tryptophan land.

 But what really kept me awake last night, was my longings for that exceptional pumpkin pie that still haunts me from last thanksgiving, It was baked by a professional baker friend and it was truly sublime.
 I have been giving thanks for that pie every day for the last year!
 I must admit that my attitude of gratitude failed me for just a second when I thought of missing out this year.
 Seeing as I didn’t have the pumpkin pie recipe, and don’t really have the baking talent to replicate it on even a remote level, I decided to head to more realistic pastures, and, once again, turned to my trusty blender for inspiration.

 For those of you who are not aware, pumpkin pie is not something found very readily in Australia as we don’t typically make or eat it.
 Remember, we roast and steam our pumpkin and eat it with meat!
 Sweet pumpkin?
 What is that?
 Putting pumpkin in a pie?
 YUK!
 That would be the response of the average Australian.
 Yes I know.
 The Aussies are missing out to say the least!
 But back to being thankful and celebrating the virtues of this pumpkin pie smoothie.

 This pumpkin pie smoothie really does taste like a creamy pumpkin pie in a glass.
 Each 8 ounce glass offers 100% of the daily intake of beta carotene.
 But more importantly, it is just downright delicious!
 I have, of course, modified the original cream dreamer and sugar fixer recipe.
-I have chosen to exploit the creamy buttery properties of raw cashew milk and used coconut sugar just to heighten the natural sweetness of the pumpkin.
+I have chosen to exploit the creamy buttery properties of cashew milk and used a bit of sweetenr just to heighten the natural sweetness of the pumpkin.
 You might want to add more sweetener.
 But I thought it was perfect, and I remained thankful all day long and forgot about what I didn’t have!